svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 Once a user reaches level 6, he will be able to set his profile to "Active Validator," which will enable him to start receiving validation requests.
 Validation requests will be needed for more complex data, as a second step after data has been submitted and has possibly undergone consensus by other users.
 Being efficient with this tool will be crucial for increasing researcher rating.
 Many aspects of the research community are focused on activeness and accuracy of a user’s validation responses.
 Data validation serves as an extra method to ensure the highest quality of information is included on the platform.

-The data submission is sent to a fixed amount of anonymous online users with the appropriate rating level to operate on these fields.
-There will be a mechanism where data submission is sent to analysts if not enough users are online for data approval.
-Critical mass for the project will improve the factor of random selection in this case.
+The data submission is sent to a fixed amount of X anonymous online users with the appropriate rating level to operate on these fields.
+There will be a mechanism where data submission is sent to internal team analysts if not enough users are online for approving new data that’s been published.
+Critical mass for the project will improve the factor of random selection in this case, random selection of a large user base is needed to ensure that researchers are not working together to approve biased or false information.
 Again, the data to be validated will likely have already gone through the data submission phase.

 When data gets submitted, for example, ‘’ICO project X’’ hard cap, and reviewers do not see the answer, they are alerted that someone submitted a value and they have been randomly selected to find the correct answer as a reviewer.
 So instead of just seeing the answer and clicking on a button, they have to find the answer and submit it as well.
 Depending on the complexity of the value, the system will automatically compile the results and compare with the researcher’s submission.
 This system will be more complex from a processing and UX perspective for qualitative data that cannot be compared (non-numerical and non-standardized string format, free flowing wording).